intellipeer/greency/README.md

 The way React Router works is by defining what I call a routing region.
 Inside this region, you will have two things:
 - Your navigation links
 - The container to load your content into

+# Step 13 — Creating API call for Device

+Let's reopen the code of the Device.jsx in the src/components/Home folder in your code editor.

+# Step 14 — Creating API call for Network

 # Installation